Ventata/API/endpoints/orders.md

 Read
 -------------------------
-Retrieving a product is as simple as passing the product id to the Product endpoint:
+Retrieving an order is as simple as passing the order id to the Order endpoint:

 **Request**
 <pre>